When it comes to pest control, you’ve got the know-how. You can handle termites, rats, or wasps like a pro.

 8. You’re Not Optimized for the Local Market

-You know your city like the back of your hand, but does your branding reflect that?
+You know your city like the back of your hand, but does your pest control branding reflect that?
 Many pest control businesses don’t localize their marketing, missing a huge opportunity to connect with their audience and outperform national giants.

 How to Fix It: